10 Surprising Uses for Windex That Go Beyond Cleaning Glass

 Benjamin Nguyen, owner of Full Color Cleaners, says he uses Windex to clean his patio furniture, making it look as good as new.
 It will clean everything from the furniture to outdoor surfaces, including brick.

 For this task, go the extra mile and snag the Windex Outdoor Concentrated Cleaner, which is a 32-ounce spray bottle that attaches onto a hose ($27.66).
-Spray onto your aluminum siding, your brick, your windows — and with this tool, you won’t even need a ladder to do it.
+Simply spray onto your aluminum siding, your brick, your windows — and with this tool, you won’t even need a ladder to do it.

 10. Making Jewelry Sparkle